Chicago Sole Allocation Lawyers

 A divorce can be one of the most traumatic events in a person’s life, but you don’t have to be a victim.
 An already emotionally charged situation is heightened when there are children involved, and help is available.
 Parents who are getting a divorce must consider the welfare of their child and how to best go about allocation arrangements relating to parental responsibilities, including significant decision-making and parenting time.

-If you are in an allocation dispute, reach out to a Chicago child allocation attorney at Nottage and Ward, LLP.
+If you are in an allocation dispute, reach out to a Chicago sole allocation attorney at Nottage and Ward, LLP.
 If no agreement can be reached between parents, the court may step in and award allocation based on the best interests of the child.
 To ensure that the specifics of your argument in regards to child allocation are accurately and effectively presented to the court, you need the family law attorneys at Nottage and Ward, LLP.
 Call us today at (312) 332-2915.

 There are a few different results that could occur from an allocation proceeding.
 In most cases, Illinois courts prefer to award joint allocation to parents so that, while the parents may no longer have a marital bond with each other, each parent may still build a bond with the child or children.
 However, in other cases, sole allocation is awarded to one parent.
 There are two types of sole allocation: